Kialo requires cookies to work correctly.

 No one has a right to determine whether or not another person will die because of a disability.

 Once the baby‘s right to life is made conditional, the legal basis for more exceptions is created.
-Children from an area with high criminality, born and unborn, may come next.

 Disabled children and their families contribute to our culture through their accomplishments and perseverance.